Radio Luxembourg: 1933–1939

-In the years from 1933 to 1939, the English language service of Radio Luxembourg gained a large audience in the UK and other European countries, with sponsored programming aired from noon until midnight on Sundays and at various times during the rest of the week.
+In the years from 1933 to 1939, the English-language service of Radio Luxembourg gained a large audience in the UK and other European countries, with sponsored programming aired from noon until midnight on Sundays and at various times during the rest of the week.
 Around 11% of Britons listened to it during the week, preferring Luxembourg's light music and variety programmes to the BBC.
 Up to half of Britons did so before 10:15 am on weekdays when the BBC did not broadcast, and at weekends when it followed the Reith Sunday schedule of only serious and religious programmes.

-The BBC and successive British governments continued to oppose the competition, citing Radio Luxembourg's use of an unauthorized frequency.
+The BBC and successive British governments continued to oppose the competition, citing Radio Luxembourg's use of an unauthorised frequency.
 As the station could not use General Post Office telephone lines to broadcast from London, many English-language programmes were recorded there and flown to Luxembourg.
 Despite the opposition, by 1938 many British companies advertised on Radio Luxembourg and fellow European broadcaster Radio Normandy.
 The stations thus exposed millions of Britons and British companies to commercial broadcasting, which contributed to the creation of the commercial ITV during the 1950s.